jlgrons/Post-Prediction-Inference/README.md

 # Post-Prediction-Inference

-# Statistical Methods for the Analysis of EHR data

 ## Overview

 This course aims to provide an introduction to the statisical inference when outcomes and/or covariates are generated from a machine learning (ML) model.
 As a starting point, we will consider the classical measurement error and misclassification literature.
 We will then work on a method for M-estimation in the semi-supervised setting with error prone outcomes and covariates (SEP).
 You will be responsible for running simulation studies to evaluate the performance of the method and to build and R